 Where can I find the application to apply to Chadron State College?

 The online application can be found at Apply Now.
+For admissions instruction, requirements and deadlines, click How to Apply.
 Once you complete and submit the online application, you will be contacted by email and provided with detailed instructions on the rest of the documents needed for admission to CSC.

 What is the cost to attend Chadron State College?

 Chadron State College is very affordable and provides a high quality university-level education.
-Cost of Attendance
+Visit the Costs & Scholarships page for details.

 Is there an application fee for CSC?